macatak/ELK/ELK - Relevant Search/readme.md

 BETA!!!!
 AS IN BROKEN!!!

-Update 9/3/19 - Came back to this effort for s few different reasons.
+Update 9/3/19 - Came back to this effort for a few different reasons.
 Figured out a few things that were wrong.
 Still a work in progess but did make progess.
 Template is a bust but maybe not needed.
 At least could duplicate some results in the book.